-As an active member of the community, Tim has spoken at national, regional, and local venues including the SQL PASS summit, SQL Connections, numerous SQL Saturday events, and various user groups and PASS virtual chapters.
-He is active in the North Texas SQL Server User Group in Dallas, and is a volunteer for PASS.
-Tim is an author and forum contributor on SQLServerCentral.com and has published dozens of SQL Server training videos on SQLShare.com.
+As an active member of the community, Tim has spoken at international, regional, and local venues including the SQL PASS Summit, SQLBits, SQL Connections, SQL Saturday events, and various user groups and webcasts.
+Tim is coauthor of the book SSIS Design Patterns, and is a contributing author on the charity book project MVP Deep Dives 2.
+He is an active group member and speaker at the North Texas SQL Server User Group in the Dallas area.

 You can visit his website and blog at TimMitchell.net or follow him on Twitter at twitter.com/Tim_Mitchell.

 In this session, we'll review methods for cleaning up dirty data using SQL Server Integration Services.
 We will review the various cleansing tools accessible from within SSIS including native components, T-SQL, SSIS scripting, and DQS.